Listenwise

 Address Speaking and Listening Standards Using Listenwise

 “I believe that students’ listening and speaking skills were seriously impacted by the pandemic and school closures.
-Listenwise is a great way to get students back up to grade level with weekly practice.”
+Listenwise is a great way to get students back up to grade level with weekly practice.” – Elementary Teacher, CA

-Teach Speaking and Listening Standards Using Listenwise
+Teach Listening and Speaking Standards Using Listenwise

 “We’re so glad to have discovered Listenwise.
 There are tons of short, fun and engaging podcasts for students to listen to.
 Listening is one of the most overlooked skills.
 Students learn a lot when they are listening while reading a transcript.
 They can learn about fluency, proper pronunciation, intonation, etc.”